 In order to make the correct cast for a moment in time, I start with where and how my feet are positioned.
 Having a strong and comfortable footing is extremely important in order to make a quality cast.
 The components that determine my footing are river direction, wind direction, background and length of cast.
 The same cast can have a different foot position determined by the condition of the moment.

 Let's envision, for a moment, that we are on river left.
 The wind is blowing up river and we are performing a Snap T cast.
 The woods are close behind and it will be very easy to have our D loop in the bushes.
-If I have my right, or up river, foot placement behind my body, I will be able to rotate my hips on the sweep too far and my D loop is sure to find a snag.
-I have no chance to perform a stronger and deep V loop at all.
-By simply having my right foot out in front and my body square to target, I can make the sweep and a shallow D loop form at a slight angle to the shore and be safe.
+If I have my right, or up river, foot placement behind my body, I run a chance to be able to rotate my hips on the repositioning move too far and my D loop is sure to find a snag.
+I have no chance to perform a strong and deep V loop at all.
+By simply having my right foot out in front and my body square to target, I can make the transition and a shallow D loop form at a slight angle to the shore and be safe.
 The closer the trees the more I must concentrate on my rotation and foot position.

-During the full procedure of a cast the feet will not be re positioned.
-Our feet are set by the exact direction that the forward stroke will be made to form a straight line from 'D' loop to target.
+During the full procedure of a cast our feet will not be re positioned.
+Our feet are set by the exact direction that the forward stroke will be made to form a straight alignment of Anchor, D Loop, Forward stroke plane to target.
 Twisting hips and ankles down river on lift through the swing and rocking forward and back will occur, but lifting our feet will not.
 At times when using the Single Spey, I will want to have my up river foot positioned behind.
 This will allow full rotation for a cast that requires the additional open swing when changing direction to greater than 45 degrees.
 This is only suitable with enough room behind to make a full "D" or "V" loop.
+Today, I have my dominant foot in front on almost every cast.

 Hand Position & Grip